-When looking at it, bear in mind that the trampoline is as good as its weakest link.
-A killer mat is no good if the springs are too short or unresponsive.
-A tall enclosure is a letdown when the poles holding it are all flimsy.
-Believe us – it happens, and there are unscrupulous manufacturers banking on this lack of information, as most casual shoppers aren’t really aware of what to look out for.
+When looking at trampolines, keep in mind that the quality of the trampoline is only as good as its weakest component.
+A high-quality mat is not useful if the springs are too short or unresponsive.
+A tall enclosure is not effective if the poles holding it are flimsy.
+Trust us, this happens, and some manufacturers take advantage of consumers’ lack of knowledge about what to look for.

-We always point out these issues in our trampoline reviews, as this may not be apparent at first.
+We always highlight these issues in our trampoline reviews, as they may not be apparent at first glance.
 Some trampolines look simply fantastic but are a real disappointment under the hood with shoddy welding and horrible quality control and we want to help you avoid it – no matter if you are searching for an outdoor trampoline, trampoline designed specifically for kids or gym-like mini trampoline.
 And really often we get asked the same question: “What is the best trampoline?”, honestly, not an easy question to answer as the price of a professional trampoline can go up to $18 000, while prices for recreational trampolines vary from several hundred to several thousand dollars (Don’t miss our exclusive Black Friday trampoline deals – a perfect opportunity to purchase top-rated trampolines at unbeatable prices).
-It all depends on what you really need, and that’s why we decided to put them on a test!
+It all depends on your needs, which is why we decided to put them to the test.”

 REVIEWS OF 10 BEST OUTDOOR TRAMPOLINES